paxdotdev/pax/lab-journal-zb.md

  Perhaps the very cleanest approach is to have a separate `compute_rendering_properties` pass, specifically for z-index and TransformAndBounds, which fires after recurse_compute_properties, which visits ExpandedNodes in render order, and which caches these values onto ExpandedNodes.
  This method could be called tactically on sub-trees in a more optimized world, e.g. after an insertion

-### Refreshing TODOs as of Nov 14 2023

-[ ] Manual testing
-    [ ] all of the examples
-    [ ] Test some of the broken code from userland, e.g. `pax_gol`
-    [ ] Drum up some examples that push the limits of "every property now has its own persistent home", e.g. nesting Stackers, `for` and more.
-    [ ] Clipping
-    [ ] Scrolling
-[ ] Native patches
-      [ ] Figure out to what extent we need to hook back up hacked caching for various dirty-watchers.
-Either make these caches stateful inside ExpandedNodes, or power through dirty-DAG
-      [ ] Decide (and enact) whether we continue to track last_patches, or whether we firehose update methods until dirty dag [ ] Refactor and hook back up patches
-[ ] `pax-std`: plug back in, update remaining primitives, test [ ] Sizing & layout
-    [ ] Move `compute_tab` back to render pass, to solve slot transposition + ancestral bounds [ ] Revisit None-sizing -- now "whether a node is sized" is an instance-side concern, while "the current computed size" is an ExpandedNode concern
-        [ ] Either remove None-sizing entirely — figuring out a better API for Group/etc. (default Size @ 100% might get us there; just create a `<Group>` and it fills its container)
-            [ ] The above requires figuring out at least "vacuous ray-cast interception", which we current get around by checking whether size is None
-                ^ this could be tackled with `is_invisible_to_ray_casting`, alongside `is_invisible_to_slot` (also decide whether we should negate => `visible`)
-        [ ] or introduce a new instance-level distinction for whether `is_sized() -> bool`, for example [ ] Refactor scroller
-    [ ] Make instance node stateless
-    [ ] Handle instantiation args => PropertiesCoproduct; remove ScrollerArgs
-    [ ] Untangle instantiation args (dyn PropertyInstance) from stateful properties on ScrollerInstance [ ] Manage reset / offset transform calculation (formerly: `transform_scroller_reset`.
-[ ] Clipping
-    [ ] Hook back up computation (e.g. `get_clipping_size`)
-    [ ] possibly power through to web chassis, plugging back in e2e clipping [ ] Figure out unplugged TransformAndBounds#clipping_bounds, possibly needed for viewport culling [ ] Make sure z-indexing is hooked back up correctly (incremented on pre-order) [ ] Ensure clean distinction between "a z-index for every element" vs. a "layer id"

 ### ExpandedNodes and StackFrames